ruyisdk/support-matrix/Megrez/RockOS/README.md

 ### Other Notes

-Do a system upgrade after booting into the system.
+It is recommended to do a system upgrade after booting into the system.

-The preinstalled kernel version is okay for use but it will keep dumping logs into dmesg, which might be quite annoying for debugging purposes.

-The latest kernel inside the repo has already fixed this, and the system image is expected to update to fix this issue soon.

-For now:

 ```shell
 sudo apt update; sudo apt upgrade -y; sudo reboot